Finslerian wormhole solution in the framework of modified gravity: Formalism of Finsler Geometry in Gravity

 and

+{The energy conditions, derived from the Raychaudhuri equations \cite{Raychaudhuri}, are crucial tools that involve inequalities among thermodynamic parameters like energy density ($\rho$), radial ($p_r$) and tangential pressures ($p_t$).
+These conditions, regardless of the theory of gravity, provide insights into the gravitational field's strength and play a key role in predicting the nature of space-time's geodesic structure.
+Particularly relevant for assessing the realism of matter distribution and potential wormhole existence, these conditions are purely geometrical concepts with broad applicability across gravitational theories}.
 The energy conditions are particularly effective tools for predicting the behavior of strong gravitational fields and the wormhole's geometry.
-In GR there are seven distinct kinds of energy conditions \cite{Visser}, but we are just concentrating on four of them.
-Null energy condition (NEC), weak energy condition (WEC), strong energy condition (SEC), and dominant energy condition (DEC).
+In GR, there are seven distinct kinds of energy conditions \cite{Visser} but we are just concentrating on four of them, such as Null energy condition (NEC), weak energy condition (WEC), strong energy condition (SEC), and dominant energy condition (DEC).
 These energy conditions are characterized in terms of $\rho$, $p_r$, and $p_t$. \begin{itemize} \item According to the WEC, any time-like observer's measurement of energy density must be always positive, i.e., $\rho \geq 0$, and for all $l$, $\rho + p_l\geq 0$. \item According to the SEC, gravity should always be attractive.
-Regarding the components of the energy-momentum tensor, i.e., for all $l$, $\rho + p_l\geq 0$ and $\rho+ \sum_l p_l\geq 0$. \item The DEC states that any observer's measurement of the energy flux is null or time-like and should be non-negative, i.e., $\rho\geq 0$, which results in $\rho\geq |p_l|$. \item For SEC and WEC basic requirement is NEC, i.e., for all $l$, $\rho + p_l\geq 0$.\\ All of the above-mentioned energy conditions are implied to be invalid by the NEC violation. \end{itemize} The NEC follows from the SEC, but the reverse need not be true.
+Regarding the components of the energy-momentum tensor, i.e., for all $l$, $\rho + p_l\geq 0$ and $\rho+ \sum_l p_l\geq 0$. \item The DEC states that any observer's measurement of the energy flux is null or time-like and should be non-negative, i.e., $\rho\geq 0$, which results in $\rho\geq | p_l|$. \item For SEC and WEC basic requirement is NEC, i.e., for all $l$, $\rho + p_l\geq 0$.\\ All of the above-mentioned energy conditions are implied to be invalid by the NEC violation. \end{itemize} The NEC follows from the SEC, but the reverse need not be true.
 Moreover, the SEC need not illustrate the WEC.
 The DEC implies both the NEC and the WEC, while the reverse doesn't need to be true in each case.
 Furthermore, the DEC need not imply the SEC.
-The SEC \cite{Mishra} is a result of gravity's attractive characteristics, and its shape originates directly from an analysis of a spherically symmetrical metric in the general relativity system.
+The SEC \cite{Mishra} is a result of gravity's attractive characteristics, and its shape originates directly from an analysis of a spherically symmetrical metric in the GR system.
 To describe the geometry of wormholes, the SEC violation is essential.
 Although the violation of energy requirements is quite acceptable in some quantum fields, the violation of NEC (commonly referred to as exotic matter) is a basic aspect of static traversable wormholes in the context of GR.
 Due to this NEC violation, all of the standard energy conditions were also violated.\\